RTXteam/RTX-KG2/README.md

 You will be prompted to enter the path to your AWS PEM file and the hostname of your AWS instance.
 The script should then initiate a `bash` session on the remote instance.
-Within that `bash` session, continue to follow the instructions for Option 1, starting at step (4).
+Within that `bash` session, continue to follow the instructions for Build Option 1, starting at step (4).

 ### Build Option 4: in an Ubuntu container in Docker

-For the Docker option, you will need a *lot* of disk space (see disk storage requirements above) in the root file system, unless you modify the Docker installation to store containers in some other (non-default) file system location.
+For Build Option 4, you will need a *lot* of disk space (see disk storage requirements above) in the root file system, unless you modify the Docker installation to store containers in some other (non-default) file system location.
 Here are the instructions: